Homotopy type of stabilizers of smooth functions with non-isolated singularities on surfaces: Introduction

 Morse-Bott functions are the generalization of Morse functions by significantly weakening the conditions on the set of critical points -- a critical set of a Morse-Bott function is a union of submanifolds and each connected component of such union is ``non-degenerate in the normal direction''.
 General information about them in the context of Morse theory can be found \cite{Nicolaescu:MorseTh:2011}.
-Such functions are not too rigid as Morse functions and they can ``catch'' some additional information on symmetries that manifolds may have, which is especially important when the dimension of a manifold is high.
-Morse-Bott functions are very popular object to research and were studied by many specialists in a variety of problems in topology and its applications.
-In particular topological classification of Morse-Bott functions on oriented surfaces were studied by E.~B.~Batista et al. \cite{BatistaCostaMeza:2022} and by J.~Mart\'{\i}nez-Alfaro et al. \cite{MartinezMezaOliveria:2016}.
-I.~Gelbukh classified Morse-Bott functions with the only $2$ nondegenerate critical points on manifolds \cite{Gelbukh:Czechoslovak:2021}.
-Topological properties foliations with Morse-Bott singularities of codimension-$1$ were investigated by B.~Sc\'{a}rdua and J.~Seade \cite{ScarduaSeade:DGeom:2009,ScarduaSeade:Topol:2011}, and homotopy properties of diffeomorphisms preserving Morse-Bott foliations on lens spaces were studied by S.~Maksymenko \cite{Maksymenko:2023:MBFol2:2023,MaksymenkoKhokhliuk:2022:MBFol:2022}.
+Such functions are more flexible than Morse functions and can ``capture'' additional information about the symmetries that a manifold may possess, which is especially important for higher-dimensional manifolds.
+Morse–Bott functions are very popular objects of study and have been investigated by many specialists in various problems of topology and its applications.
+In particular, topological classification of Morse-Bott functions on orientable surfaces were studied by E.~B.~Batista, J.~C.~F.~Costa and I.~S.~Meza-Sarmiento \cite{BatistaCostaMeza:2022} and by J.~Mart\'{\i}nez-Alfaro, I.~S.~Meza-Sarmiento and R.~Oliveira \cite{MartinezMezaOliveria:2016}.
+I.~Gelbukh classified Morse-Bott functions on manifolds with the only $2$ critical values \cite{Gelbukh:Czechoslovak:2021}.
+Topological properties foliations with Morse-Bott singularities of codimension-$1$ were investigated by B.~Sc\'{a}rdua and J.~Seade \cite{ScarduaSeade:DGeom:2009,ScarduaSeade:Topol:2011}, and the homotopy properties of diffeomorphisms preserving Morse-Bott foliations on lens spaces were studied by S.~Maksymenko \cite{Maksymenko:2023:MBFol2:2023,MaksymenkoKhokhliuk:2022:MBFol:2022}.